pecio222/TJ_liquidation_development/README.md

     - Time goes by fast; code does not look like i wanted it to, should put few more days polishing existing features.
 - Analyzing existing bots
     - Analyze how fast they are.
 As far as i've seen, there is 1 bot dominating space, but didn't research enough to judge more.
+- Notifications/logging
+    - No idea why my previously-working-solutions-from-other-places decided to die today and stop collaboration.
+Easy to fix, probably.

-See the [open issues](https://github.com/pecio222/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/pecio222/TJ_liquidation_bounty/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>